graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 }
 ```

-With these changes, a variable can be parsed as a string or as a structured object, and is always returned as a structured object.
+With these changes, a variable can be parsed as a string or as a structured object, and is always returned
+as a structured object.
+Again, note that as an input literal, it must be parsed as a string.

 ## ValueConverter